Mobile Metro Area Report

 Alabama Business Confidence Index™

-Index above 50 indicates an expansionary outlook as compared to last quarter.
+Index above 50 indicates positive outlook as compared to last quarter.

-Index below 50 indicates a contractionary outlook compared to last quarter.
+Index below 50 indicates negative outlook compared to last quarter.

 Mobile Component Index Analysis